 In such unexpected situations, the messages present in that respective Kafka Server will be entirely erased and deleted, leading to permanent data loss.
 To eliminate this complication and loss of customers’ data, you can split a single Topic into separate divisions called Apache Kafka Partitions.

-With Kafka Partitions, you can effectively divide Kafka Topics to distribute them across different Kafka Servers in the Kafka cluster.
+With Kafka Partitions, you can effectively divide Kafka Topic to distribute them across different Kafka Servers in the Kafka cluster.
 Even if one of the Servers fail in the future, the messages will be present across other Kafka Servers, eliminating the permanent loss of data.

 In this article, you will learn about Apache Kafka, Apache Kafka Partitions, and how to create Topic Partitions in Apache Kafka.